 The standard voltage is 220 and standard frequency is 50.
 Most electrical outlets are the traditional British three-prong (type “G”) although you may encounter a few universal outlets in some city hotels.

 When hiring a car, you’ll need to show your home license if it’s printed in English.
 If it’s printed in any other language, an International Driver’s Permit is required.
 Should you wish to hire a motorbike or scooter, you must have a valid motorbike license from your home country.

 Generally, tap water is not safe to drink in Malaysia.
 We encourage all travelers to Malaysia to bring a reusable water bottle to minimize the use of disposable plastic bottles.
-Ask at your hotel about filling your personal bottle from a larger one as they often have a dispenser of safe drinking water in the restaurant or elsewhere on the property.
+We like these bottles from Water to Go as they filter out contaminants and for taste making any freshwater safe to drink.
+If you prefer to travel without a self-filtering bottle, remember to ask at your hotel about filling your personal bottle from a larger one as they often have a dispenser of safe drinking water in the restaurant or elsewhere on the property.

 Laws, Customs, and Culture